DeriZSY/hybrid_mopso/README.md

 # Reference
 Original Codes from : https://www.mathworks.com/matlabcentral/fileexchange/52870-multi-objective-particle-swarm-optimization--mopso-

 More detaied description will be presented in technical document (which by now, may still reamianed unfinished).

 You are welcome to contact me for any problems at: derizsy@foxmail.com

 *new test on fork*
+*test 2*